kubernetes-sigs/karpenter/designs/kwok-provider.md

 ```

 #### Size
-While AWS uses `medium`, `large`, `xlarge`, `2xlarge`, `4xlarge` and so on, AKS (include cpu value in name) and GCE (suffixed with cpu value) use a different naming convention, generally increasing in offering sizes by a factor of 1.5x or 2x.
-In addition, in case the factors of 1.5x and 2x are incorrectly modeled, we'll add in the 9x and 100x instance sizes.
+While AWS uses `medium`, `large`, `xlarge`, `2xlarge`, `4xlarge` and so on, Azure (includes cpu value in name) and GCE (suffixed with cpu value) use a different naming convention, which all usually have a list of offerings that increase in size by a factor of 1.5x (32 -> 48) or 2x (16 -> 32).
+In addition, in case 1.5x and 2x are incorrectly modeled, we'll add in the 9x and 100x instance sizes.

 #### Ratios
-AWS Instance Types fall under many "Instance Families" that give a high level overview to why a user may want to use the instance type.
+AWS Instance Types are categorized through "Instance Families" based on the instance type's attributes.
 AWS `m` instance types are labeled General Purpose, and `c` and `r` represent Compute Optimized and Memory Optimized, most easily compared by the ratio of Memory per vCPU.
 Defining these ratios is important to test Karpenter's bin-packing value, where applications with more resource-skewed requirements can be more cost effectively bin-packed.

-These ratios seem to accurately depict a common ratios, where "standard/general" ratios for different cloud providers are seen below:
+These ratios seem to accurately depict common ratios, where "standard/general" ratios for different cloud providers are seen below:
 - AWS: General     = 1 vCPU : 4 GiB
-- AKS: D Family    = 2 vCPU : 8 GiB
+- Azure: D Family    = 2 vCPU : 8 GiB
-- GKE: C3 Standard = 4 vCPU : 16 GiB
+- GCE: C3 Standard = 4 vCPU : 16 GiB

 The Kwok provider will be able to select on `karpenter.sh/instance-memory` and `karpenter.sh/instance-cpu`.